anweilaw/asimov/README.md

 ## Toolchain

+visit online [Developer Center](https://developer.asimov.network) to use the web IDE for asimov blockchain contract development.

-Clone and build
+Or clone and build source code(be about to open source):

 ```sh
 git clone https://github.com/AsimovNetwork/developer.git
 npm install
 npm run serve
 ```

-Or visit online [Developer Center](https://developer.asimov.network) to use the web IDE for asimov blockchain contract development.

 ## Start the node